whohensee/SeeChange/docs/overview.md

 The `Provenance` object is initialized with the following inputs:
  - `process`: the name of the process that produced this data product ('preprocessing', 'subtraction', etc.).
- - `code_version`: the version of the code that was used to produce this data product.
+ - `code_version`: the version object for the code that was used to produce this data product.
  - `parameters`: a dictionary of parameters that were used to produce this data product.
  - `upstreams`: a list of `Provenance` objects that were used to produce this data product.